yousefelassal/quote-cron/README.md

 > Happiness depends upon ourselves.

 > Take things as they are.
 Punch when you have to punch.
 Kick when you have to kick.

+> Those that know, do.
+Those that understand, teach.